This page is the second part of a five-part article on the runes. The other four parts are:

 Skuld the third; they carve into the tree

 These “three maidens” are the Norns, and their carvings surely consist of runes.
-We therefore have a clear association between the Well of Urd, the runes, and the ability to shape the course of destiny – one of the foremost tasks of Germanic magic.
+We therefore have a clear association between the Well of Urd, the runes, and magic – in this case, the ability of the Norns to carve the fates of all beings.

 Presumably, then, after Odin discovered the runes by ritually sacrificing himself to himself and fasting for nine days while staring into the waters of the Well of Urd, it was he who imparted the runes to the first human runemasters.
 His paradigmatic sacrifice was likely symbolically imitated in initiation ceremonies during which the candidate learned the lore of the runes, but, unfortunately, no concrete evidence of such a practice has survived into our times.